NanaoSureshGlobizs/LandConversion/src/lib/backend-menu-api-spec.md

 To enable full backend control over the sidebar navigation, the frontend expects an API endpoint (e.g., `/api/user-menu`) that returns a JSON array of menu item objects tailored to the authenticated user's role.

 The frontend will recursively render this structure to build the main menus and sub-menus.
+The frontend will map the `accessKey` provided for each item to the correct Next.js route and perform access control.

 ## JSON Object Structure